mennetorelli/Plumberz/README.md

 For what concerns the various operations contained in Prelude, each library reimplement them in terms of the specific datatypes.
 Specifically, Pipes defines these functions in `Pipes.Prelude`, Tubes inside `Tubes.Util`, Conduit in `Data.Conduit`.
-For example, if we consider again the map function, in Pipes we can find , in Tubes , and in Conduit mapC, as we have seen in the various examples of this discussion.
+For example, if we consider again the `map` function, both in Pipes and in Tubes we can find again `map`, and in Conduit `mapC`, as we have seen in the various examples of this discussion.